by Igor I. Bussel & Andrey A. Pavlov Jr.

 Based on this limited report, it is difficult to determine clinical safety and efficacy effects of the compound.
 As with all vague things in the biomedical world, unsubstantiated declarations can be fabricated as long as they don’t make specific disease claims.

-But do were really have no idea what this compound could or would do?
+But do we really have no idea what this compound could or would do?
 Is there truly an absence of evidence?
 From the strictest interpretation of the hierarchy of evidence in EBM there is so little evidence as to be akin to no evidence.
 This is where science-based medicine steps in.
 Here at SBM we often talk about prior probability in the context of most CAM modalities having none, thus a p-value can indeed be spurious and safely disregarded in the proper context, regardless of “how significant” it is.
 But prior probability also works the other way and is indeed the basis physicians use for off-label prescription of medications, amongst other things.
-So in the case of DMAA we can look at the chemical structure, the side effects that led to the withdrawal of Forthane decades ago, the known vasoconstrictive effects that Eli Lilly exploited as the mechanism for their drug, the Merck toxicology data, and especially the fact that DMAA interferes with immunoassays for amphetamines to draw a conclusion that in the absence of better evidence it is quite reasonable to conclude that the primary and side effects, as well as dangers of DMAA would be very close to those of amphetamine – a compound we have studied extensively.
+So in the case of DMAA we can look at the chemical structure, the side effects that led to the withdrawal of Forthane decades ago, the known vasoconstrictive effects that Eli Lilly exploited as the mechanism for their drug, the Merck toxicology data, and especially the fact that DMAA interferes with immunoassays for amphetamines, to draw a conclusion that in the absence of better evidence it is quite reasonable to conclude that the primary and side effects, as well as dangers of DMAA, would be very close to those of amphetamine – a compound we have studied extensively.
 A little bit of intellectual honesty would then lead someone to realize quite rapidly that unless we felt comfortable putting amphetamines out on the open market for anyone of any age to buy and consume, we shouldn’t do the same for DMAA.
 This is regardless of the source since coming from a plant won’t magically make the compound any safer or have different effects.
 Unless of course you believe in magic.

 In a recent Google search, many websites devoted to bodybuilding and health supplementation have made the claim that DMAA is safe or at least is safe in “appropriate” doses while recognizing that taking too much can have adverse effects.
 Yet what can this possibly be based on?
 We have no idea what the elimination route actually is, what the half life is, if it builds up in tissues over time, if it causes damage to particular organs (like the liver or kidneys), or what the long term effects would be at any dosage.
 Many of these sites use anecdotal data – individuals using it didn’t die or have horrible effects and felt great whilst taking it.
-Yet this cannot possibly take into account the previously mentioned considerations.
+Yet this cannot possibly take into account the previously-mentioned considerations.
 Some sites even list recommended dosages and frequencies of administration.
 Once again, based on what?
 Nobody has any idea if the compound accumulates in the body or what the half-life is to make such a claim.
 But, such claims are perfectly legal and reasonable in the world of the DSHEA.

 How to game the system using the DSHEA